2026 Family Guide

 MEET THE STAFF

-Usdan is more than a place—it’s a tight-knit community of people who work and thrive together.
-The camp’s staff and faculty are a crucial part of the Usdan experience.
+Usdan is more than a place — it’s a tight-knit community of people who work and thrive together.
+The staff and faculty are a crucial part of the Usdan experience.

 Julio Garcia | Senior Groundskeeper